Piedimulera

-Piedimulera is a comune (municipality) in the Province of Verbano-Cusio-Ossola in the Italian region Piedmont, located about 110 km northeast of Turin and about 25 km northwest of Verbania.
+Piedimulera is a comune (municipality) in the Province of Verbano-Cusio-Ossola in the Italian region of Piedmont, located about 110 km northeast of Turin and about 25 km northwest of Verbania.
 Piedimulera is described as a village located on the left bank of the river Anza, at the foot of the mountain, called Mulera.

 Piedimulera borders the following municipalities: Calasca-Castiglione, Pallanzeno, Pieve Vergonte, Vogogna, Seppiana.